OverviewTeaching: 20 min

 4. After selecting an item enter any additional details.
 For example, if you’ve

-chosen a list of values, enter a comma-delimited list of allowable
+chosen a list of values, enter a comma-delimited or semi-colon list of allowable

 values in the